 The best news?
 The proper approach scales.
 Change management lets you manage all types of changes, from incremental to radical, and can help you be successful in creating a positive culture for employees.
 So, whether you’re moving the printer from one side of the office to another, or moving your entire office to a new location, the right approach lets you successfully manage change—no matter the size or complexity.

-Kathleen uses her melded type-A & type-B personality to bring out the best work in herself and her teammates through her love of people and process.
+Kathleen uses her melded type-A & type-B personality to bring out the best work in herself and her teammates through her passion of bringing people and processes together.
+With over 10 years project management experience Kathleen leads the agency's effective management of projects and campaigns from scoping to execution through thoughtful and proactive attention to her internal and external clients.

 Kathleen holds a B.A. in Strategic Communications from the University of Minnesota's School of Journalism.
 She is also a 500-hour certified yoga teacher.